 Standard password managers

 Bitwarden is one of few password managers that is open-source, which may be a good fit for ultra-technical industries or employee roles.
 While it offers customer support resources, its tiered subscription plan omits an account recovery tool for basic subscribers, which can hinder employee or family adoption of the password manager.
 Similarly, LastPass offers analytics tools like dark web monitoring and a security dashboard but has limited customer support options, which can be a hindrance for individuals or families who don’t have an IT manager to turn to for questions.

 Dashlane is a widely used password manager that allows users to securely store passwords at home or at work under the same account while keeping both sets of passwords separate.
 With a secure password-sharing feature, integrated VPN, live 24/7 support for business users, and a smooth account recovery process, Dashlane is extremely efficient and user-friendly.

-In terms of safety, Dashlane is also extremely advanced.
-Its 256-bit encryption standards and zero-knowledge architecture are two of the reasons why Dashlane’s password manager has never been breached.
+In terms of safety, Dashlane is also extremely advanced, with 256-bit encryption standards and zero-knowledge architecture.

 Most unsafe ways to store passwords